 Technical Specifications: https://www.qualitynet.org/dcs/ContentServer?c=Page&pagename=QnetPublic%2FPage%2FQnetTier2&cid=1141662756099

-These two measures assess how quickly hospitals treat patients who come to the hospital emergency department.
+These four measures assess how quickly hospitals treat patients who come to the hospital emergency department.
 Reducing the time patients remain in the emergency department can improve access to treatment and increase quality of care.
 The measures are:

 Read more: http://www.qualitymeasures.ahrq.gov/browse/by-organization-indiv.aspx?orgid=22&objid=26099